Skip to main content

 How much carbon dioxide can you capture by making biochar?

 Trees convert carbon dioxide into living tissue as they grow.
-This is converted back to carbon dioxide when the tree decomposes or burns, unless you convert the tissue into a stable solid form; like biochar.
+This is converted back to carbon dioxide when the tree decomposes or burns, unless you convert the tissue into a stable solid form like biochar.

 banner_image